What Exactly is Sarcoidosis: Symptoms and Treatment

 • Not everyone with sarcoidosis needs treatment.
 If your symptoms are mild, doctors might watch and wait.

-• Many times, sarcoidosis gets better on its own, especially if it’s only affecting the lungs a little bit.
+• Many times, the illness gets better on its own, especially if it’s only affecting the lungs a little bit.

 Corticosteroids: